palmerlab/behaviour_box/documentation/source/details.rst

 5. The program prints the frequencies and the condition to the screen and a random timeout is started.
-6. The program initiates a trial by sending a literal ``"GO"`` to the behaviour box.
+6. The program initiates a trial by sending a literal ``"START"`` message to the behaviour box.

    -  The behaviour box runs one trial, with the parameters set previously